matheuspassini/Tech-Company-Big-Data/jobs/README.md

 - **clean_arrays()**: Handle null array values with default text

 ### Logging System
-All transformation functions are decorated with `@log_execution` for enhanced observability:
+All transformation functions use centralized logging with `@log_execution` decorator:

 - **Execution Timing**: Automatic measurement of function execution time
 - **Record Counting**: Automatic counting of records processed by each function